Your Health Privacy Rights in Texas

 How Can Your PHI Be Used or Shared?

 Your PHI can be shared without your permission for treatment, payment, and healthcare operations.
-Other uses require your written consent.
+Other uses—including marketing or third-party disclosures—require your explicit written consent.